All Products

 Supported

-Read-only replica instance
+Read-only secondary instance

-A read-only replica instance provides dedicated computing and storage resources and operates by attaching to a general-purpose instance to create a multi-instance read/write splitting architecture.
+A read-only secondary instance provides dedicated computing and storage resources and operates by attaching to a general-purpose instance to create a multi-instance read/write splitting architecture.
 The general-purpose primary instance handles data writes and data manipulation, while the read-only replica instance handles data analytics.

 Note